toosa/moodle-local_edwiserreports/README.md

   - This block will show Pie chart of the course with percentage.

   #### #3.
 Popular Courses Block
   - This block will show the most active courses based on the enrolments, visits and completions.

-  #### #4.
-Popular Courses Block
-  - This block will show the most active courses based on the enrolments, visits and completions.
   - Course Progress Report
     -- This report will show the course progress of a particular course by the users.